-TwentyFour Asset Management LLP and TwentyFour Asset Management (US) LP (together the “Firm” or “TwentyFour”) are committed to ensuring our business is conducted in a responsible way and are committed to combating slavery and human trafficking risks in our business and supply chain.
+TwentyFour Asset Management LLP (the “Firm”) and its group companies’ (meaning the Firm and its subsidiaries, collectively “TwentyFour”) are committed to ensuring our business is conducted in a responsible way and are committed to combating slavery and human trafficking risks in our business and supply chain.

 It is TwentyFour’s policy not to tolerate slavery and human trafficking practices within our business and supply chains.